 Remember, the globe, map and the body skeleton placed in schools for the visualization purpose?

-5. Video Tutorials: Language you are comfortable with
+5. Free Educational Videos: Language you are Comfortable with

 While studying, the teaching is done primarily in English and students struggle to catch up with the language.
 English is not the mother tongue of students in India and we have actually adapted ourselves to it.
 Hindi is what families use to communicate, at least in the northern part of the country.
 People actually think in Hindi.
 We translate the English sentence into Hindi for comprehension, reply in Hindi and translate it back to English while speaking.
 Consider rural areas where the regional language and not even Hindi is mostly used.
 Getting tutors or any good educational website for such an audience is the real challenge.